World Poetry Day

 With words as paint and emotions as the canvas, verses come alive, painting stories of heart and soul, in a symphony of expression.

+Poetry can change the way people view the world, inspire others, and mend the bonds between people and create harmony with one another.
 However, poetry to many can be considered a dying art in a world filled with technology and more advanced ways of conveying messages of art and beauty.

-World Poetry Day aims to appreciate the sentiment that poetry can create, forming meaningful relationships and expand one’s mind about history and cultures.
+World Poetry Day aims to appreciate the sentiment that poetry can create, forming meaningful relationships and expand one’s mind about history and cultures!

-Learn about World Poetry Day
+Learn About World Poetry Day

 World Poetry Day takes place every year to promote the teaching of poetry, as well as the publishing, writing, and reading of this form of writing around the world.
 It was declared by UNESCO in 1999 and they stated that their purpose for creating this day was: